SamsterZero/MailZero/README.md

-# 📧 Spring Boot Auto Mailer with OTP Verification
+# 📧 AutoMailer – Email OTP & Transactional Email Service

-A **Spring Boot application** that allows you to send emails with OTPs for verification purposes.
+A **Spring Boot application** that currently allows sending **OTP emails for verification**.
-This can be used to verify user email addresses during signup, password reset, or any secure action. 🔐
+It can be used to verify user email addresses during signup, password reset, or other secure actions. 🔐

+In the future, it may expand to support general email sending and transactional notifications.

 ---